WenSimEHRP/Paiagram-typst/examples/sample.typ

 // in order to render this properly.
 #set text(font: "Sarasa Mono SC")

-// Since qetrc.read uses the `measure` functionto provide label size information,
+// Since qetrc.read uses the `measure` function to provide label size information,
 // we must wrap it in the #context block
 #context {
   // read information from a qETRC pyetgr timetable file